itabesamesa/minesweeper_4d_rs/README.md

 You have to find all the mines in a 4 dimensional field.
 The pink cursor highlights the current field you're on and its value shows the number of bombs that are around it.
 To help you find which fields are in the area of influence of the cursor, they are highlighted in a less saturated shade of pink.
 Have fun finding all the mines!

+In delta mode, each cell displays the amount of not yet flagged mines and 0, if there are covered cells in its area of influence.

+In sweep mode, whenever you flag a mine, it will be removed.
+Other than that, it is similar to delta mode.
+When switching to sweep mode, all already flagged mines will be removed.
+Falsely flagged cells will end the game.

 ### Controls

 <pre>